 Continue reading for my thoughts about using hot wire foam cutters for model making and DIY miniature wargaming terrain, and the review of 10 great hot wire foam cutters and knives.

-Hot wire foam cutters are useful for many hobby craft and construction projects including:
+Hot wire foam cutters are useful for many hobby craft and construction projects.
+Here are some example of things you can use a hot wire cutter for:

 - Terrain and scenery construction